RÓMULO CELDRÁN, creating a new sense of tangible reality

 I had my first experience with an art gallery when I was twenty.
 That was, without doubt, one of the most important experiences in my life and at the same time, one of the most negative.
 The director of the gallery turned out to be the most perverse and sickly noxious person I have met.
 So the experience was magnificent to learn exactly what I did not want to do with my life and to identify the kind of people I did not want to share my time with.

-From his ambitious greed, this person urged me to work faster so that I could produce more works which he then tried to steel from me.
-Well that would be the worst advice anyone has ever given me: “work faster”.
+From his ambitious greed, this person urged me to work faster so that I could produce more works which he then tried to steal from me.
+Well, that would be the worst advice anyone has ever given me: “work faster”.
 I have to say that, coming from whom it did, I took it almost for granted that the most intelligent thing to do would be exactly the opposite.
-Since then, I work with the premise of ignoring urgencies and focus my priorities in the timing that my sense of quality and compromise with my work gives me.
+Since then, I work with the premise of ignoring urgencies and focus my priorities on the timing that my sense of quality and compromise with my work gives me.

 Do you consider yourself an introvert or extrovert?